 Ask the company what their hiring process is like.
-Work with a service that does in-depth background checks on all its employees to ensure that your sensitive data is in safe hands.
+Work with a hard drive destruction service that does in-depth background checks on all its employees to ensure that your sensitive data is in safe hands.

-Certifications speak to the quality and trustworthiness of a service.
-For example, at RAKI Electronic Recycling, we have the following certifications:
+Certifications speak to the quality and trustworthiness of a e-waste disposal service.
+For example, at RAKI Electronics Recycling, we have the following certifications:

 - OSHAS 18001 Certification